LordRafa/BpiR4ToolchainOnDocker/README.md

 There is an alias defined to run Mediatek Autobuild `mtk-autobuild`.

 In order to patch `OpenWrt` with `Mediatek` feed run `mtk-autobuild filogic-mac80211-bpi-r4 log_file=make`.
-More details on mediatek feed repo.
+More details on mediatek feed repo [Readme](https://git01.mediatek.com/plugins/gitiles/openwrt/feeds/mtk-openwrt-feeds/+/refs/heads/master/autobuild/unified/).

 Remember to update `OpenWrt` and `mtk-openwrt-feeds` from time to time, to bring the latest changes.